-- the sun is very much farther away than the moon, as can be seen by the fact the time separating first quarter and third quarter moons is the same as the time between the third quarter and the first quarter
+- the Sun is much farther away than the moon, as can be seen by the fact the time separating first quarter and third quarter moons is the same as the time between the third quarter and the first quarter

-- the sun is also very much larger than the moon as can be seen during a solar eclipse
+- the Sun is also much larger than the moon as can be seen during a solar eclipse

-- the sun must be the center of the universe, since it is so very, very large
+- the Sun must be the center of the universe, since it is so large

-- the stars are very far away since there is no apparent parallax
+- the stars are very far away since there is no perceptible parallax

 However, Aristarchus' only remaining work on the topic, On the Sizes and Distances of the Sun and Moon, is geocentric!